jesperfjellin/dbfriend/README.md

     --table           Target table name.
 If specified, all data will be loaded into this table.
                       If the table does not exist, it will be created.
     --coordinates     Print coordinates and attributes for each geometry.
+    --no-backup       Do not create backups of existing tables before modifying them.

 Note: Password will be prompted securely or can be set via DB_PASSWORD environment variable.
 ```